unraid/docs/docs/legacy/FAQ/Cache_disk.md

 ### Perceived write speed increases

 The emphasis here is on 'perceived'.
-The real, behind-the-scenes write speed of your unRAID server is unchanged by the addition of a cache drive.
+The real, behind-the-scenes write speed of your Unraid server is unchanged by the addition of a cache drive.
 A cache drive simply grants you the fastest transfer that your hardware will allow by deferring the inevitable parity calculation until a later time (3:40 am server time, by default).